quietly-turning/Lua-For-SM5/_chapter_1/Quad.md

 section: 1
 ---

-# Section 1.1 – Quad
+# Section 1.1 &mdash; Quad

-*Quad* Actors haven't changed notably since SM3.95.
-They are programmatically drawn *quad*rilaterals that can have properties like size, position, and color.
+*Quad* actors are programmatically drawn *quad*rilaterals that can have properties like size, position, and color.
+If you don't specify, Quad actors are white and have a height and width of 0 by default.

-Since Quads are fairly simple, we'll also use this example to demonstrate a few new-to-SM5 features and shortcuts.
+<span class="CodeExample-Title">A very simple Quad example:</span>
 {% highlight lua linenos=table %}
+-- a white quad with height and width of 100px Def.Quad{
+	Name="WhiteQuad",
+	InitCommand=function(self)
+		self:zoomto(100,100)
+	end
+}
+{% endhighlight %}

+Since Quads are fairly simple, let's use another example to animate some Quads and demonstrate a few new-to-SM5 features and shortcuts along the way.

+<span class="CodeExample-Title">Three Quads with animation:</span>
+{% highlight lua linenos=table %}
 -- let's assume this file is being called via FGCHANGES from a simfile.
 -- Like in SM3.95, Actors from FGCHANGES disappear immediately unless -- they, or their parent ActorFrame, are slept for some length of time. return Def.ActorFrame{
-	-- the OnCommand here applies to the primary ActorFrame OnCommand=cmd(sleep,9999),
+	-- the OnCommand here applies to the primary ActorFrame OnCommand=function(self)
+		self:sleep(9999)
+	end,

 	-- a red quad that accelerates from offscreen-left to offscreen-right -- this makes use of the _screen and Color aliases Def.Quad{
 		Name="RedQuad",
-		InitCommand=cmd(zoomto,100,100; diffuse, Color.Red),
-		OnCommand=cmd(xy, -100, _screen.cy;  accelerate, 2; x, _screen.w + 100)
+		InitCommand=funciton(self)
+			self:zoomto(100,100)
+			self:diffuse(Color.Red)
+		end,
+		OnCommand=function(self)
+			self:xy( -100, _screen.cy )
+			self:accelerate( 2 )
+			self:x( _screen.w + 100 )
+		end
 	},

 	-- a blue quad that decelerates from offscreen-top to offscreen-bottom